vishal-vaghasiya/interview-questions-ios/Swift.md

 By default, Keychain data survives app uninstall.

 This means:
-- If user deletes app
+- If the user deletes the app
-- Reinstalls app
+- Reinstalls the app
 - Keychain data may still exist

 This is useful for: